bright/new-www/content/our-areas/gdansk-software-company.md

 ## our expertise

-We offer custom software development for organizations of all shapes and sizes – from emerging startups, mid-sized companies, and consultancy agencies, to renowned NGOs and international organizations.
+From concept to launch, we help organizations of all shapes and sizes build impactful digital products.
+Our clients – ranging from startups and consultancies to renowned NGOs and global organizations – operate in FinTech, Blockchain, HealthTech, Retail, Logistics, and more.

 ### [IoT development](/our-areas/iot-development/)